 Wow!
 Thanks to all of you who have been with me from the start!
 I have been working so hard to get my little blog off the ground since December 2016!
 I have been chosen by Feedspot as a top 30 blog for parenting teens, there are some amazing blogs on this list, and I feel so honored!
 There are some amazing blogs on this list!
 I want to let you know how this all happened and how you can help me move forward as a top blog for parenting teens🙂 *This post may contain affiliate links.
-This means, at no additional cost to you, I will earn a small commission if you click the link and make a purchase.
+My full disclosure policy is here.

 How did I get started?